gravitational/careers/challenges/sre/challenge.md

 to exercise the different key components to show they are working as intendend while demonstrating your approach to automation.

+For level 4+, please research Kubernetes controllers and the recommended Go libraries carefully.
+Understanding how existing controllers cache resources is key to implementing a straightforward solution.

 ## Deployment

 For evaluation purposes, your solution should be deployable to a local